-Music as an academic subject is an option for all boys in their first year.
-Talented musicians elect to take the GCSE and Pre-U courses, many with the aim of reading Music at Oxbridge.
+Music as an academic subject is an option for all pupils in their first year.
+Talented musicians elect to take the GCSE and A Level courses, many with the aim of reading Music at Oxbridge.

 “Before coming here, learning an instrument was a chore.
 My parents had to make me practise every day and I really didn’t enjoy it.
 But then when I came here, the teachers have been really enthusiastic and basically taught me to enjoy music.
 It’s quite magical really.”

-We have a choral tradition that was started 600 years ago, and which we are the only school to maintain in its original form.
+We have a choral tradition that was started 600 years ago; we are the only school to maintain this in its original form.

 The Chapel Choir is the school’s most prestigious musical ensemble, performing in the chapel throughout the year.
-The Glee Club (the school’s Choral Society) is made up of around 100 unauditioned boys, parents and staff.
-It gives two concerts annually.
-Four other choirs and vocal groups give all boys the opportunity to sing an eclectic mix of both sacred and secular music.
+The Glee Club (the school’s Choral Society) is made up of around 100 pupils, parents and staff.
+It gives two concerts annually, with repertoire including Mozart's Requiem and Haydn's Creation.
+Four other choirs and vocal groups give all pupils the opportunity to sing an eclectic mix of both sacred and secular music.

-A large number of boys at Winchester play orchestral instruments, and there are plenty of opportunities to perform in ensembles.
-Boys meet informally to play together in varying compositional groups and styles, from string quartets to bagpipes.
+A large number of pupils at Winchester play orchestral instruments, and there are plenty of opportunities to perform in ensembles.
+Pupils meet informally to play together in varying compositional groups and styles, from string quartets to bagpipes.

-Ensembles available to boys include Symphony Orchestra, Chamber Orchestra, Wind Orchestra, Academy Strings, Jazz Orchestra, Shaggwagg (Rock Band) and the Baroque Players, as well as various smaller chamber music ensembles to include as many ages and abilities as possible.
+Ensembles available to pupils include Symphony Orchestra, Chamber Orchestra, Wind Orchestra, Academy Strings, Jazz Orchestra, Junior and Senior Rock Bands, and the Baroque Players, as well as various smaller chamber music ensembles to include as many ages and abilities as possible.